 Simulation scenarios and choice of input parameters

+The choice of simulation scenarios was based around the aims of the simulation outlined in section 3.1.
+The three major aspects of the simulation that were varied were (i) DGM; to assess each methods sensitivity to model misspecification, (ii) The level of residual correlation; this quantity drives the bias in the product method and is the reason we must use these alternative approaches, and (iii) The amount of statistical power available to predict the outcome; this may also drive model performance.

-We created six scenarios: low marginal risks, no residual correlation (LN); low marginal risks, low residual correlation (LL); low marginal risks, high residual correlation (LH); high marginal risks, no residual correlation (HN); high marginal risks, low residual correlation (HL); and high marginal risks, high residual correlation (HH).
+We have outlined the 6 DGMs in sections 3.2.1 – 3.2.4.
+We created a further six scenarios: lower marginal risks, no residual correlation (LN); lower marginal risks, lower residual correlation (LL); lower marginal risks, higher residual correlation (LH); higher marginal risks, no residual correlation (HN); higher marginal risks, lower residual correlation (HL); and higher marginal risks, higher residual correlation (HH), based off the amount of residual correlation and incidence of the outcomes.

-The low marginal risk scenarios (LN, LL and LH) were targeted to have marginal risks of outcome A (10%) and B (10%) in line with the marginal risks of the outcomes in the clinical example from Section 4.
-These were increased to a marginal risk of 30% for each outcome in the high marginal risk scenarios (HN, HL and HH).
-The low residual correlation scenarios (LL and HL) were targeted to have a true mean joint risk 20% higher than the mean joint risk when assuming independence after conditioning on predictor variables.
-This was increased to 50% for the high residual correlation scenarios (LH and HH).
+The lower marginal risk scenarios (LN, LL and LH) were targeted to have marginal risks of outcome A (10%) and B (10%) in line with the marginal risks of the outcomes in the clinical example from Section 4.
+These were increased to a marginal risk of 30% for each outcome in the higher marginal risk scenarios (HN, HL and HH).
+The lower residual correlation scenarios (LL and HL) were targeted to have a true mean risk 20% higher than the mean risk when assuming independence after conditioning on predictor variables.
+This was increased to 50% for the higher residual correlation scenarios (LH and HH).
 The targeted values for each scenario are displayed in Table 1.
 We aimed to keep the magnitude of predictor coefficients similar across each DGM within a given scenario.
 The exact input parameters for each scenario are provided in Appendix S1 and on Github.76 A more detailed explanation of the process for choosing these parameters is given in Appendix S1.

-Table 1: Targeted values of marginal and joint risks for each simulation scenario.
+Table 1: Targeted values of marginal risks and risks of both outcomes occurring for each simulation scenario.